CSCCE Community Participation Model

 Many STEM organizations and informal groups are using the term community to describe their members – whether they’re a professional association, an extra-institutional community of practice or an organization that exists to provide infrastructure services such as training or standards setting.
 Additionally, academic research also consists of communities which might include scientists in the same field, grant program or large-scale collaboration.

 With this broad-reaching emphasis on community there comes a need for community-building expertise – a role performed by scientific community engagement managers, the human infrastructure for collaboration.
-But how should community engagement managers describe the range of member activities seen within their communities – from unconnected newsletter consumers to highly active working group chairs?
+But how should community engagement managers describe the range of member activities observed within their communities – from unconnected newsletter consumers to highly active working group chairs?
 And how can describing community member engagement help to set funder expectations, improve programming, and equip a community manager to succeed?

 It is with these questions in mind that staff at the Center for Scientific Collaboration and Community Engagement (CSCCE) created the CSCCE Community Participation Model.